Where Words Defy the World

 History paints a frightening picture of the path down which we are heading.
-Human rights have steadily turned into privileges and living in systematically imposed poverty is becoming not just a social blemish but legally incriminating.
-A wealthy society such as ours is perfectly able to provide equitably for all but continually finds itself in breach of most items listed in the United Nation's Universal Declaration of Human Rights that it had itself a central role in creating more than 70 years ago.
-It's a disturbing, if not altogether farcical, document, when juxtaposed with the reality of homelessness and the state of our fractured social safety net at large, and well worth a read - if only to indulge oneself in a derisive smirk.
+Human rights have steadily turned into privileges and living in systematically imposed poverty is becoming not just a social blemish, but legally incriminating.
+A wealthy society such as ours is perfectly able to provide equitably for all, but continually finds itself in serious breach of most items listed in the United Nations' Universal Declaration of Human Rights that it had, itself, a central role in creating more than 70 years ago.
+It's a disturbing, if not altogether farcical, document when juxtaposed with the reality of homelessness and the state of our fractured social safety net at large, and well worth a read - if only to indulge oneself in a derisive smirk.
 (8)

-In closing, I want to apologize to my esteemed readership for unloading such bleak discourse on them during what is already a challenging time (and season) for many.
-In my defence, I pass at least part of the blame onto John who was responsible for dumping that green shopping cart on our property in the first place to get it out of the snowplough's path.
+In closing, I want to apologize to my esteemed readership for unloading such bleak discourse during what is already a challenging time (and season) for many.
+In my defence, I pass at least part of the blame onto John, who was responsible for dumping that green shopping cart on our property in the first place in order to get it out of the snowplough's path.
 He once again proved the point that 'no good deed goes unpunished'.

-So let this be a cautionary tale to all of what can happen when you choose an abandoned object as your creative muse; the outcome might be more than you bargained for.
+So let this be a cautionary tale of what can happen when you choose an abandoned object as your creative muse; the outcome might be more than you bargained for.